kylefarris/clamscan/README.md

 var clam = require('clamscan')({
     remove_infected: false, // If true, removes infected files
     quarantine_infected: false, // False: Don't quarantine, Path: Moves files to this place.
     scan_log: null, // Path to a writeable log file to write scan results into
     debug_mode: false // Whether or not to log info/debug/error msgs to the console
     file_list: null, // path to file containing list of files to scan (for scan_files method)
     scan_recursively: true, // If true, deep scan folders recursively
     clamscan: {
         path: '/usr/bin/clamscan', // Path to clamscan binary on your server
         db: null, // Path to a custom virus definition database
         scan_archives: true, // If true, scan archives (ex. zip, rar, tar, dmg, iso, etc...)
         active: true // If true, this module will consider using the clamscan binary },
     clamdscan: {
         socket: false, // Socket file for connecting via TCP
         host: false, // IP of host to connect to TCP interface
         port: false, // Port of host to use when connecting via TCP interface
         path: '/usr/bin/clamdscan', // Path to the clamdscan binary on your server
+        local_fallback: false, // Do no fail over to binary-method of scanning
         config_file: '/etc/clamd.conf', // Specify config file if it's in an unusual place
         multiscan: true, // Scan using all available cores!
 Yay!
         reload_db: false, // If true, will re-load the DB on every call (slow)
         active: true // If true, this module will consider using the clamdscan binary },
     preference: 'clamdscan' // If clamdscan is found and active, it will be used by default });
 ```